+William Rhatigan (he/him/his)

+Advocacy Director

---William Rhatigan (he/him/his) Advocacy Director San Diego County Bicycle Coalition will@sdbikecoalition.org // 617-775-9112
+San Diego County Bicycle Coalition

+will@sdbikecoalition.org // 617-775-9112

-Advocate.
-Educate.
-Celebrate!
+Advocate, Educate, Celebrate!

+September 12, 2022 Monday P2022-3 Fanita Roach - Tm 2022.
+4 AEIS 2017 P2022-1 P2022-2 Fire Danger and Habitat Destruction Chris Jacobs project planner mayor J minto Ronn Hall Laura Koval

+RECEIVED

+SEP 1 2 2022

+Dept. of Development Services City of Santee
-September 12, 2022 Monday P2022-3 (9-14) Public Hearing Case References (9-14) Case References (9-14) AEIS 2022 PR 2022-4 AEIS 2017 P2022 1 P2022-2 2022-4 20 17-11 Fire Danger and Habitat Destruction To -Chris Jacobs project planner Mayor J minto Ronn Hall RECEIVED Laura Koval SEP 1 2 2022 Rob mc Nelis Dept. of Development Services Dustin Trotter + marlene Bestmanage.
-City of Santee Attention elected officials you are deceiving the people who ubted for some of you and pay your Salaries!
-We collected the signatures for ()project initiatives in 2020, we were told by city officials it would be put on the 2022 ballot. you J Minto are trying to weasel out of your obligations to us the people.

-2) We do not have a shortage of "essential housing" in Santee.
-We have construction and condos and apartments being built on any empty lot "Affordable" housing is a nation-wide issue.
+Rob mc Nelis

+Dustin Trotter + marlene Bestmanage.

+Attention elected officials you are deceiving the people who ubted for some of you and pay your Salaries!

+We collected the signatures for project initiatives in 2020.
+We were told by city officials it would be put on the 2022 ballot.
+You I Minto are trying to weasel out of your obligations to us the people.
+2) We do not have a shortage of l'essential housing 'in Santee.
+We have construction and condos and apartments being built on any empty lot of "Affordable" housing is a nation-wide issue.

 The whole project is a bad nightmore for everyone except the people filling their pockets with cast!
-Anyone care to report campaign funds and extras from Home Fed of subsidiaries?
-3 We live here and have supported this town / city for more years than some of you may have. you are not smarter or more educated than we the citizens are and we & neither trust your decisions for this city nor approve of them + being current mayor and city council members.
-We voted this project down. Æ
+Anyone care to report campaign funds and extras from Home ted of subsidiaries?

+(3) We live here and have supported this town / city for more years than some of you may have.

+You are not smarter or more educated than we the citizens are and we a neither trust your decisions for this city nor approve of them + being current mayor and city council members.

+We noted this project down.

+where will this end?
+When people have to huddle in one room?
+Don't use water.
+Don't use electricity.
+Don't drive.
+Stay home.

+We the people want our initiatives on the

+Ballot this year 2022.
+Not Fanita Ranch is not essential housing!

+live in this climate and for many, want a good like That's, all we ask.

+No more trasfic.
+No more Sellouts to developers under lies behind closed doors.

+For Birds, Animals, children?

+For Elderly citizens?

+Sandy Schielke